MJoergen/nexys4ddr/dyoc/Episodes/ep27_-_Rx_DMA/README.md

-Note that the length field therefore serves two different purposes: It indicates the length of the current frame, and it is used to calculate the beginning of the next frame, assuming frames are back-to-back.
+Note that the length field therefore serves two different purposes: It indicates the length of the current frame, and it is used to calculate the beginning of the next frame.
+The latter assumes that frames are back-to-back.

 To ensure the second requirement, I've decided to use bit 15 in the length field as follows:
 * bit 15 = 0: The next frame starts right after this frame
 * bit 15 = 1: The next frame starts at the beginning of the receive buffer.

 In other words, it is the Rx DMA that decides where the next frame starts, and indicates this in the two-byte header.
 Software must correctly decode this header to calculate the start of the next frame.

+## Interface to CPU
+The CPU is responsible for allocating memory for the receive buffer.
+The CPU must then instruct the Rx DMA where the receive buffer is located.
+On the other hand, the Rx DMA must instruct the CPU when a new frame has been written into this receive buffer.
+This leads to the following memory mapped registers:
+* ETH\_START  : Address of first byte of receive buffer.
+* ETH\_END    : Address of last byte of receive buffer plus one.
+* ETH\_ENABLE : One bit to enable/disable the Rx DMA.
+* ETH\_WRPTR  : Address of last byte written to memory plus one.
+* ETH\_RDPTR  : The current CPU read pointer.

+Both the write pointer ETH\_WRPTR and the read pointer ETH\_RDPTR will point to addresses within the allocated receive buffer, i.e. between ETH\_START and ETH\_END inclusive.

+In others words ETH\_WRPTR points to the first byte of the next frame (not yet received), whereas ETH\_RDPTR points to the first byte of the current frame.
+When ETH\_WRPTR and ETH\_RDPTR are equal, then the receive buffer is completely empty.

+When the Rx DMA writes to the receive buffer, it must ensure that ETH\_WRPTR never reaches ETH\_RDPTR.
+So the receive buffer is full, when ETH\_WRPTR = ETH\_RDPTR - 1.

 ## Overall design strategy for receiving data from the Ethernet.
 A number of blocks is needed in the design in order to facilitate all this.
 In